sidtohan/Etch-a-Sketch/README.md

 ## About the project
 This project was created to get a good grasp of event listeners, DOM manipulation and javascript to modify the HTML page.
+This project is currently not optimised for mobile devices

 ## Technologies Used
 * HTML5